Deal or no deal, Northern Ireland faces Brexit trade disruption | Business

 Deal or no deal, Northern Ireland faces Brexit trade disruption

-Northern Ireland will not be ready on January 1 to implement the systems needed to keep trade moving with the rest of the United Kingdom as required by the Brexit divorce deal, the National Audit Office said on Friday.
-The National Audit Office (NAO), which reviews government spending, said that all UK borders would face widespread disruption when Britain finally leaves the European Union's orbit, whether or not it strikes a trade deal with the bloc.
+Northern Ireland will not be ready on Jan.
+1 to implement the systems needed to keep trade moving with the rest of the United Kingdom as required by the Brexit divorce deal, the National Audit Office (NAO) said on Friday.
+The audit office, which reviews government spending, said that all UK borders would face widespread disruption when Britain finally leaves the European Union's orbit, whether or not it strikes a trade deal with the bloc.

 "There is a risk that widespread disruption could ensue at a time when government and businesses continue to deal with the effects of COVID-19," it said.
 From Jan.
 1, exporters will need to file customs and safety declarations, even if Britain does secure an agreement.